STEAM

 MDCPS teachers may apply by completing a STEAM Zines Virtual Program Request Form.
 Title I classrooms receive priority.

-STEAM Zines is part of The Wolfsonian's Discovering Design initiative and is supported by the John S. and James L. Knight Foundation, The Batchelor Foundation, the Tamara Harris Foundation, the Seligman Family Foundation, and the Lutron Foundation.
+STEAM Zines is part of The Wolfsonian's Discovering Design initiative and is supported by the John S. and James L. Knight Foundation, The Batchelor Foundation, the Tamara L. Harris Foundation, the Lynn and Louis Wolfson II Family Fund, and the Seligman Family Foundation.

 The Wolfsonian's STEAM programs meet CPalms State of Florida Educational Standards, are free to participating schools, and can be used towards MDCPS STE(A)M Designation.